meshbt/DSPS_oloft/README.md

     `conda env create --name DSPS --file env.yml`

 ## Training & Testing
 The code for training and conformal inference is included in the scripts folder with utilites defined in the OLOFT folder.
-To run everything as we did and replicate the results please run OLOFT.ipynb.
+To run everything as we did and replicate the results please run the `OLOFT.ipynb` notebook.
 To get the exact results make sure the versions of packages you have match ours.
 Use a GPU districbution of pytorch 2.

 ### Data
 We pre-process the data into standard resolutions.
 This data will be automatically downloaded for you when you run the scripts.
 Alternatively, you can grab the npy files needed from [here](https://drive.google.com/drive/folders/1XnKkrRMxCykbFGbu-J0Prab4V8SdfWm2?usp=drive_link) and place them in the data folder.